 Find Foreclosures Through Government Agencies

-Government agencies often include a list of homes that have gone into foreclosure for non-payment of the mortgage but may also be related to property seizures for violations.
-Primary sources of government foreclosures include Fannie Mae, Freddie Mac, and US Department of Housing and Urban Development’s (HUD’s) interagency listings, including the FHA, VA, IRS, etc.).
+Government agencies often include a list of homes that have gone into foreclosure for nonpayment of the mortgage but may also be related to property seizures for violations.
+Primary sources of government foreclosures include Fannie Mae, Freddie Mac, and US Department of Housing and Urban Development’s (HUD’s) interagency listings, including the FHA, VA, IRS, and more.

 - Buy properties before they reach the general market

-- Large selection & low prices in general
+- Large selection and low prices in general

 - Often have time to obtain financing

-- Some agencies, like FHA, may provide financing
+- Some agencies like the FHA may provide financing

 - Buying process is more paperwork-intensive